ginobilinie/codeBook/README.md

 77. uniquePathsWithObstacles.cpp: when we encounter the obstacles, we set the dp[i][j]=0, pay attention to the first row or first column if the obstacle appears.

+78. minPathSum.cpp: two dimension DP.
+Actually, we can further use one-dim dp, but also with O(n^2) time complexity.

 # old
 for fun, forever